devendra6538/CoffeeHut_Frontend/FeaturedProducts.md

 1.First product
 2.Second Product
-New entery from discount details
+3.New entery from discount details